cuttlefishh/python-for-data-analysis/lessons/lesson02.md

 #### Other text editors

-For serious coding, Sublime Text is great.
+For serious coding, Sublime Text or Nano is great.
 For small jobs or if you want to stay inside the terminal, there are other useful programs.
 Note: `cat` is only useful for creating very basic files, or starting files and finishing them in a proper text editor.

 * `nano FILE` - nano is the most basic text editor (see Appendix: The Nano Text Editor at end of this lesson)
 * `emacs FILE` - emacs is a popular full-featured text editor controlled by keystrokes